Food Bank2025-04-28T15:39:10-07:00

 Home Delivery Program

-In partnership with United Way of King County and Door Dash, MSC offers a home delivery program.
+In partnership with United Way of King County and Amazon Flex, MSC offers a home delivery program.
 Clients who are not able to make it to the in-person Food Bank Market may sign up for home delivery through the United Way of King County through the methods below. *Please note there is a waiting list for this program.*

 Food Bridge